Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 containing the an entry `"geometry"`, which represents the boundaries of the Field being created as a GeoJSON geometry (it must be a `"MultiPolygon"`).
 The entry `"id"` is optional.
 If no id is provided, an UUID will be generated.
 The Field id CAN NOT be updated.
+If you want upload a field to a provider, go to the /integration endpoint, but have in mind that will you need to provide a `"id"` in order to upload a field to a available provider.

 Request body example: